 - If not for their job, would the worker have been exposed to the virus or contracted the condition?

-- Can the worker identify a specific source or event during the performance of his or her employment that resulted in exposure to the new coronavirus?
+- Can the worker identify a specific source or event during the performance of his or her employment that resulted in exposure to COVID-19?

 If the above criteria are not met, it is not necessary to file a workers' compensation claim; however, a claim may still be filed if requested by the worker or if the provider is uncertain if the case meets the criteria.